mattforni/about/README.md

 I believe very strongly in hiring smart people and removing obstacles from their way so that they may be their most effective.
 If there is something in your way, bring it to me, but bring it to me with a **proposed solution**.
 That shows me that you've done the footwork of thinking through how to solve it on your own, and gives us a foundation for solving the issue.

 ### Collaborative
 I love to weigh-in on design, architecture and implemenation, often playing devil's advocate to make sure we're properly evaluating the trade offs.
-Don't take it pesonally, I'm just making sure you've thought things through.
+Don't take it pesonally, I'm just making sure we've thought things through.
 Once a solution is decided upon, I'm happy to take more of a backseat and let you do your best work, checking in on occasion to see if I can be of assistance.

 ### All About the Data
 I studied Applied Math/Computer Science in school, so as you can imagine, I'm largely **data-driven**.
 There's nothing like a good metric and I absolutely love to measure things so we know where we're succeeding and where we need a little help.